 - All appeals relating to real estate assessments must be filed on forms provided by the Board of Review.
 A separate form must be filed for each parcel. - Only a taxpayer or owner of property (or agent/attorney thereof) dissatisfied with the property's assessment or a taxing body that has a tax revenue interest in a decision of the Board on an assessment made by a local assessment official may file an appeal with the Board. - Any non-owner (attorney or agent) filing an appeal on behalf of an owner must have authorization from the owner of record.
 Authorization is indicated by signature of both owner and attorney/representative on either the appeal form or under separate letter.
-Letter and/or signature must be provided at time of filing the appeal. - Failure to properly complete the appeal form and/or sign the form may result in return of the form to the appellant.
-It is the appellant's responsibility to ensure completed forms are submitted by the filing deadline. - The Board requires that the original appeal form and evidence be submitted at the time of application, except for a documented appraisal report, which must be received in the Board office no more than ten (10) calendar days after the filing deadline.
-Evidence submitted at the hearing by any party may be accepted by the Board; however, it may be given less weight than evidence submitted in accordance with the Board rules. - Regarding appraisals used as evidence of value in assessment appeals: all appraisals must adhere to general appraisal guidelines and incorporate or recognize the three approaches to value.
-Appraisals of income-producing property must also include the subject property's income and expense statement, or rental information. - If an assessment appeal shows a request for change (reduction) of over \$100,000 in assessed value, then the Board of Review shall "...serve a copy of the petition on all taxing districts shown on the last available tax bill."
+Letter and/or signature must be provided at the time of filing the appeal. - Failure to properly complete the appeal form and/or sign the form may result in return of the form to the appellant.
+It is the appellant's responsibility to ensure completed forms are submitted by the filing deadline. - The BOR requires that the original appeal form and evidence by submitted at the time of application, except for a documented appraisal report, which must be received in the BOR office no more than ten (10) calendar days after the filing deadline.
+Evidence submitted at the hearing by any party may be accepted by the BOR, however, it may be given less weight than evidence submitted in accordance with the BOR Rules. - Regarding appraisals used as evidence of value in assessment appeals: all appraisals must adhere to general appraisal guidelines and incorporate or recognize the three (3) approaches to value.
+Appraisals of incomeproducing property must also include the subject property's income and expense statement, or rental information. - Either party may request onsite inspection of the property.
+If the BOR deems it necessary to inspect the property, notice will be sent by certified mail.
+Failure to allow such inspection may result in the dismissal of the appeal. - If an assessment appeal shows a request for change (reduction) of over \$100,000 in assessed value, then the BOR shall "...serve a copy of the petition on all taxing districts shown on the last available tax bill."
 (35 ILCS 200/16-55).
-The Board will also require evidence in the form of an appraisal for any assessment reduction of \$100,000 or more. - Appeals involving farmland assessments:
+The BOR will also require evidence in the form of an appraisal for any assessment reduction of \$100,000 or more.

-If the question is regarding the total number of cropland acres, the taxpayer should secure a copy of the FSA map that indicates the number of tillable acres.
+Appeals involving farmland assessment: If the question is regarding the total number of cropland acres, the taxpayer should secure a copy of the FSA map that indicates the number of tillable acres.
 If the question is regarding the soil types used to calculate the assessed value, the taxpayer should review the soils currently being used to calculate the assessed value.
-If they believe it is incorrect, the taxpayer will be required to have a soil scientist analysis done to submit to the Board of Review.
+If they believe it is incorrect, the taxpayer will be required to have a soil scientist analysis done to submit to the BOR.